Anthony Davis bruises back in Lakers' 117-87 win over Knicks - WHIZ News

 Davis bruised his sacrum — the bottom part of his spine above the tailbone — when he attempted to block Julius Randle’s driving shot.
 He got knocked off balance and fell awkwardly to the court, landing hard on his back with 2:45 left in the third.

+“We’re hoping he’ll be fine, and we believe he’ll be fine,” said LeBron James, who played through illness.
+“Tough night for us.”

-X-rays were negative, but Davis didn’t return to the game.
+X-rays were negative, but Davis didn’t return to the game and he was scheduled for additional testing overnight.
 His agent, Rich Paul, said his client felt extremely sore.

+It seems quite likely Davis will miss at least a little playing time this month, given the Lakers’ lofty record and the long road to the playoffs still ahead.
+The Lakers have a two-game road trip starting Friday in Dallas.

+“We hope he’s all right,” Kentavious Caldwell-Pope said.
+“We’re just hoping he’ll get better soon.
+We need him.”

-LeBron James scored 31 points and Kentavious Caldwell-Pope added 15, but the Lakers (30-7) didn’t exactly celebrate becoming the second team to win 30 games this season.
+James scored 31 points and Caldwell-Pope added 15 after bouncing back from a flagrant foul to his head by Bobby Portis, but the Lakers (30-7) didn’t exactly celebrate becoming the second NBA team to win 30 games this season.

 Davis, who will be an unrestricted free agent this summer, is the primary reason behind Los Angeles’ swift rise to the top of the Western Conference.
 He is averaging 27.7 points and 9.5 rebounds per game in his first season after the Lakers traded most of their young core to New Orleans for him.